PM-Notes/Prince2/README.md

 "An uncertain event that, should it occur, will have an effect on the acheivement of objectives.
 It consists of a combination of the probability of a perceived threat or opportunity occuring, and the magnitude of its impact on objectives."

 Threat = Risk with negative impact (Oil price soar!)
 Opportunity = Risk with positive impact (Oil price slump!)

+Responses
+Threat - Avoid and Reduce
+Opportunity - Exploit and Enhance

 Identified - Clearly describing the risks, so there is a common understanding.
 Assessed - Ranking risks in terms of estimated probablility, impact and timing or proximity.